 Let’s talk about business logic.
 Where should it live inside the enterprise?

-This matters because, increasingly, enterprises are struggling to transform themselves into institutions that can extract value from data and, in that struggle, how business logic is managed is critically important.
-Which is just to say, where should business logic live?
+This questions matters because, increasingly, enterprises are struggling to transform themselves into institutions that can extract value from data, and, in that struggle, how business logic is managed is critically important, especially in a data fabric approach to data management.
+Which is to say, where should business logic live?

 Maybe it’s clearer if we call it business policy instead of business logic?
 At least, I want to be clear what I’m not talking about when I say “business logic” in this article.
 When I talk about business logic, I do not mean any of these things: